DiceDB/docs/src/content/docs/commands/EXPIRETIME.md

 ```

 In this example, the key `nonExistentKey` does not exist in the database.
 The `EXPIRETIME` command returns `-1` indicating that the key does not exist.

-## Conclusion

-The `EXPIRETIME` command is a useful tool for retrieving the absolute expiration time of a key in DiceDB.
-By understanding the exact expiration time, you can better manage and debug your DiceDB keys.
-Always ensure that the key exists and has an expiration time set to get a valid Unix timestamp.